laravel/docs/queues.md

     php artisan queue:retry --range=5-10

+You may also retry all of the failed jobs for a particular queue:

+    php artisan:retry --queue=name

 To retry all of your failed jobs, execute the `queue:retry` command and pass `all` as the ID:

     php artisan queue:retry all